amishagupta18/CloudComputing_TwitterApacheFlink/README.md

 Here's what to do BEFORE running the source code on Apache Flink:
 1. Download the Tweets.csv and source code JAR file on to your local/virtual machine

-To run the source code on Flink, you can follow the steps listed below:
+To run the source code on Apache Flink, you can follow the steps listed below:
 1. Start a Flink cluster.
 You can do this by running the start-cluster.sh script in the Flink's bin directory using the command line: ./bin/start-cluster.sh
 .**Make sure the first step also starts the web dashboard**
 2. Submit your JAR file to the flink cluster two times.
 You can do this by: